gnani-ai/android-gnani-sdk/README.md

 Recorder.bind(yourContext);

-3. Add the following code in clicklisetner of view with which you want to start the recording
+3. Add the following code in click listener of view with which you want to start the recording

 Recorder.onRecord(languageCode);

-4. Recording will be stopeed in two cases :
+4. Recording will stop in two cases :

 a) If you click same view again b) after 15 seconds